elastic/logstash/docs/plugin-status.md

 When a plugin is in the `experimental` state, it is essentially untested.
 This does not mean that it does not have any associated unit tests.
 This applies more to in-the-wild usage.
 Most new plugins will probably fit in this category.
 There is a chance that experimental plugins may be removed at some point.
 It is possible that an experimental plugin will be broken mid-release.

 ## Unstable
 Unstable plugins are plugins that are in the process of being stabalized into a final form.
 Unstable plugins will have a bit more wide-spread usage in the community.
 The API for these plugins has stabilized and is unlikely to change mid-release.
+Test cases may or may not exist.

 ## Stable
 Stable plugins are plugins that you can comfortably rely on in production.
+These have full test cases.

 # A note about output plugins
 It's worth reminding users that `output` plugins are currently blocking.
 If any output plugin fails, all output plugins are blocked.
 Please keep this in mind when using experimental output plugins as it could cause unintended side-effects.